-The fair values of the Company's cash and cash equivalents, restricted cash, amounts receivable, reclamation bond, trade and other payables, and lease approximate their carrying value, due to their short-term maturities.
+The fair values of the Company's cash, restricted cash, amounts receivable, reclamation bond, trade and other payables, and lease approximate their carrying value, due to their short-term maturities.
+Common shares of publicly traded companies included in investments are classified as FVTPL and measured using Level 1 inputs.
+Warrants of publicly traded companies included in investments are classified as FVTPL and measured using Level 2 inputs.